 Terms

-FEES ARE NONREFUNDABLE unless I am, for any reason, unable to complete the work, in which case I will refund the prorated difference for the work that remains unfinished.
-Work will begin upon full payment.
+Fees are nonrefundable unless I am, for any reason, unable to complete the work, in which case I will refund the prorated difference for the work that remains unfinished.
+Work will begin upon full payment (I live in Canada so payment can either be made by Zelle or a mailed check.)
 It is understood by both parties that I am a publishing author and may be working on, or at some point in the future may begin working on, a book with themes similar to ones found in my clients’ works.*

 Testimonials